We Ditched HLS and Cut Playback Errors by 22%

 - Bandwidth efficiency.
 Direction-aware prefetching means nearly zero wasted downloads.
 The old system was downloading content the user would never see; the new system only fetches what's needed.

-The advertiser complaints about blurry video have stopped entirely.
+The advertiser complaints about blurry video stopped after the rollout.
 When you control the quality profile selection, you can guarantee that ads always play at the highest quality the connection supports.

 Lessons